United States & Foreign

 1979-S 25c Proof Type-2 Mint mark $4.50

 1989 25c No Mint Mark (No P).
 This is actually an error due to a "filled die" and not a variety.
-Was promoted by the late Harry Forman in the early 1990s and later as a variety and still has some moderated demand.
+Was promoted by the late Harry Forman in the early 1990s and later as a variety and still has some moderate demand.
 UNC-62/63 (hard to grade due to being a filled die) $35.00

 2005-P 25c Minnesota Doubled Die Reverse #1 Extra Tree.
 This is the big one that got the ball rolling!
 MS60/+ $99.99, MS64/+ $150.00, ANACS-65 $250.00, ANACS-66 $295.00